nexmo-se/vonage-deepgram-voice-agent/README.md

-# Connecting Vonage API Voice Calls to Deepgram Voice Agent
+# Connecting Vonage API Calls to Deepgram Voice Agent

 ## What this appication does

-It allows connecting Voice calls to Deepgram Voice Agent.
+It allows connecting voice or video calls to a Deepgram Voice Agent.

 A User interacts with the Agent using voice.
 Real-time transcripts of what the User says as well what the Agent says are also returned.